 - Be committed to ongoing personal and professional development.

-- Ensure client understanding of the purpose, process and boundaries of the counselling relationship.
+- Ensure client understanding of the purpose, process and boundaries of the helping relationship.

 - Offer a promise of confidentiality and explain the limits of duty of care.